 The divisions and subsidiary undertakings shown include those which principally affect the profits and net assets of the Group as at the date of this report.
 Overseas companies operate and are incorporated in the countries in which they are based.
 In all cases the class of shares held is ordinary equity shares (or equivalent) and the proportion held is 100% unless otherwise indicated.
-Shares in the UK, Russian and Czech Republic companies are held directly by Molins PLC and those in the other overseas subsidiaries by intermediate holding companies.
+Shares in the UK and Czech Republic companies are held directly by Molins PLC and those in the other overseas subsidiaries by intermediate holding companies.

-A full list of subsidiaries will be included in the next annual return filed at Companies House.
+A full list of subsidiaries will be included in the next annual return filed at Companies House and are shown on page 69.